Ankit2527/Ankit2527.github.io/_pages/cv.md

   <!-- * Duties included: Tagging issues -->
   * Worked for 4 months remotely in the Pattern Recognition Lab on Differentiable Trainable Renderer for Generative Adversarial Networks which aims to learn the shaders while optimizing the scene parameters
   * Differentiable Rendering (mitsuba 2) based Generator is used which optimizes the scene parameters (xml file) from Blender software and a Convolutional Neural Network used as a discriminator
-  * The input dataset consisted of 180 images of SiO2 particles.
+  * The input dataset consisted of 180 images of SiO2 particles
   * Supervisor: Professor.
 Andreas Maier

 * May 2019 - July 2019: Research Internship